-Governments can deploy multiple policy instruments to support the uptake of low carbon fuels, with varied benefits and impact (2/2) Instrument Description Time Cost Benefits Challenges Incidence Examples Discretionary Grants One-off investment grants to support production to fuel producers and / or feedstock producers Short term \$\$ Positive perceived welfare impacts Promotes investor confidence Complementary with other policy Securing funding (grants are competitive) Fiscal constraints Selecting eligible fuels carries risk (e.g. picking winners) Taxpayer Loan guarantees Safety net in event of project / producer default Short term \$ Promotes investor confidence Complementary with other policies Credit risk appetite Capital requirement in event of default Taxpayer Subsidy and/ or tax credits Convening round tables with various actors across the supply chain Short term \$\$\$ No upfront cash requirement Transparent, subsidy level assured and locked in from investor perspective Setting the appropriate incentive level to encourage production or demand 'Lock-in' risk and challenges of winding up subsidy programs Monitoring and reporting Taxpayer Regulatory Mandate Blending mandates and penalty for non compliance in the form of a charge or tax Long term \$\$ Market mechanism and minimal intervention required to maintain volume certainty Ability to increase obligation over time Can support revenues via certificates Set up and maintenance of buyout / tax price or ticket trading system Higher costs passed on to consumers, unless offsetting changes to fuel excise or tax Monitoring and reporting End-users Floor price / Contracts for Difference Government guarantee a minimum price for the fuel Short to \$\$ Visible and transparent price Provides investor certainty Self-extinguishes as cost curve comes down or price of fossil fuel alternatives increase Setting and maintaining floor / strike prices Monitoring and reporting Competitive allocation of CfDs and risk of long-term lock-in / limited exit routes Design- Public procurement Government uses its purchasing power to stimulate growth in target markets (e.g. renewables, green h2, fuel consumption targets, etc) All Generates reliable demand to grow scale for uneconomic goods Strong community engagement given visibility, can be packaged with broader energy transition policies May compel government to purchase more expensive goods &amp; services Benefits are not replicable in all jurisdictions due to need for scale Taxpayer æ (•) (•) © 2023 KPMG, an Irish partnership and a member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited a private English company limited by quarantee.
-All rights reserved
+Governments can deploy multiple policy instruments to support the uptake of low carbon fuels, with varied benefits and impact (2/2) Instrument Description Time Cost Benefits Challenges Incidence Examples Discretionary Grants One-off investment grants to support production to fuel producers and / or feedstock producers Short term \$\$ Positive perceived welfare impacts Promotes investor confidence Complementary with other policy Securing funding (grants are competitive) Fiscal constraints Selecting eligible fuels carries risk (e.g. picking winners) Taxpayer Loan guarantees Safety net in event of project / producer default Short term \$ Promotes investor confidenceComplementary with other policies Credit risk appetite Capital requirement in event of default Taxpayer Subsidy and/or tax credits Convening round tables with various actors across the supply chain Short term \$\$\$ No upfront cash requirement Transparent, subsidy level assured and locked in from investor perspective Setting the appropriate incentive level to encourage production or demand 'Lock-in' risk and challenges of winding up subsidy programs Monitoring and reporting Taxpayer Regulatory Mandate Blending mandates and penalty for non compliance in the form of a charge or tax Long term \$\$ Market mechanism and minimal intervention required to maintain volume certainty Ability to increase obligation over time Can support revenues via certificates Set up and maintenance of buyout / tax price or ticket trading system Higher costs passed on to consumers, unless offsetting changes to fuel excise or tax Monitoring and reporting End-users Floor price / Contracts for Difference / Revenue support Government guarantee a minimum price or revenue for the fuel Short-to- medium term \$\$ Visible and transparent price Provides investor certainty Self-extinguishes as cost curve comes down or price of fossil fuel alternatives increase Setting and maintaining floor / strike prices Monitoring and reporting Competitive allocation of CfDs and risk of long-term lock-in / limited exit routes Design- dependent Public procurement Government uses its purchasing power to stimulate growth in target markets (e.g. renewables, green h2, fuel consumption targets, etc) All Generates reliable demand to grow scale for uneconomic goods Strong community engagement given visibility, can be packaged with broader energy transition policies May compel government to purchase more expensive goods &amp; services Benefits are not replicable in all jurisdictions due to need for scale Taxpayer The table is not comprehensive and some of the countries listed as examples may have not yet finalised the policy design of announced interventions as of November 2023